China–Iran relations: Oil and gas

 In 2011, the group Green Experts of Iran reported that Beijing and Tehran had signed a deal that would give China exclusive rights to several Iranian oil and natural gas fields through 2024, including rights to build necessary infrastructure there.
 In return, China promised to treat any foreign attack against these regions as attacks against its own sovereign territory, and will defend them as such.
 China would need no prior permission from Iran's government to maintain and increase its military presence in the country, and would control the movement of Iranians in and out of these territories.
-This agreement was the basis for PLA General Zhang Zhaozhong stating, “China will not hesitate to protect Iran even with a Third World War.”
+This agreement was the basis for PLA General Zhang Zhaozhong stating, "China will not hesitate to protect Iran even with a Third World War."

 China has been Iran's crude oil sink since the JCPOA was signed.
 In 2017, 64% of an export total of $16.9 billion with China was crude oil.
+As of 2026, it was estimated that China bought more than 90% of all Iranian oil production.